edersonferreira/edersonferreira/README.md

 # whoami

-Hi, I'm a fullstack developer (but I really like more Backend than Frontend :smile:).
+Hi, I'm a Backend Developer, focused in PHP and Golang.

 I know some languages and frameworks, like JavaScript, NodeJS, Vue, Golang and PHP.